Bz14/Bz14/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Eyerusalem Bezu, a full-stack web developer with a passion for creating innovative and user-friendly applications.
-I enjoy learning new technologies and improving my skills in both frontend and backend development.<br><br>🌟 Skills:<br><br>Frontend: HTML, CSS, JavaScript, React, Tailwind, NextJs<br>Backend: Golang, Gin Framework<br>Database: MySQL, MongoDB<br>Tools: Git, GitHub<br>💡 I'm always open to collaboration and excited about new challenges.
+I enjoy learning new technologies and improving my skills in both frontend and backend development.<br><br>🌟 Skills:<br><br>Frontend: HTML, CSS, JavaScript, React, Tailwind, NextJs<br>Backend: Golang, Gin Framework, NodeJs, ExpressJs<br>Database: MySQL, MongoDB<br>Tools: Git, GitHub<br>💡 I'm always open to collaboration and excited about new challenges.
 Feel free to explore my projects and connect with me!<br><br>📫 You can reach me at bezueyerusalem@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/eybz).

 ## 🌐 Socials: